Massive Particle Motion Around Horndeski Black Holes: Motion with

 For a better visualization of how the precession angle increases when the energy increases, we show such behavior in Fig.~\ref{fig:orbitasplanetarias}, where a particle with fixed angular momentum is taken, but with four different energies.

-{\bf{Perihelion precession.}} To compute the perihelion shift in a simple and transparent way, we first establish a connection with Kepler's classical problem.
+{\bf{Perihelion precession.}} It should be noted that, unlike in General Relativity, a general Birkhoff’s theorem does not necessarily hold in Horndeski gravity.
+Therefore, in this work we explicitly assume that the vacuum solution employed provides an accurate description of the exterior gravitational field of a spherically symmetric source such as the Sun, in analogy with the Schwarzschild solution in GR \cite{Chandrasekhar:579245}.
+This assumption is expected to remain valid in the weak-field regime, where deviations from GR are small.
+So, to compute the perihelion shift in a simple and transparent way, we first establish a connection with Kepler's classical problem.
 Starting from Eq.~\eqref{g11}, and performing the standard change of variables $u=1/r$, we obtain

 where $u'=du/d\phi$.
 Now, we convert the first-order Eq.~\eqref{Binet0} into a second-order equation by differentiation with respect to $\phi$, and setting the common factor $u'$, we find

 This is the Binet equation for Horndeski spacetime and exhibits a structure analogous to that of the classical Kepler problem.
 Now, the following treatment, performed by Adler, Bazin, and Schiffer \cite{Adler}, allows us to derive the formula for the advance of the perihelia of planetary orbits.
 The starting point is to consider the Binet equation ~\eqref{Binet}.
 By defining $A=M/L^2$ and introducing the small dimensionless quantity $\epsilon=3MA$, Eq. (\ref{Binet}) can be rewritten as